 T/F is committed to this egalitarian approach of spreading the wealth rather than focusing on isolated awards.

 We see ourselves as a petri dish for trying out ideas, including how to best serve filmmakers.
 The PTA is an experiment, but also a crucial corrective to the lack of resources for independent filmmakers.
 While the amounts may seem token at first, we see the PTA a growing, important commitment to do more care and feeding of the filmmakers we believe in.
 If we are not all engaged in making independent filmmaking a sustainable enterprise, we will lose the very voices we exist to champion.

-Funds for the PTA are provided through generous three-year financial commitments from patrons who care deeply about the future of nonfiction filmmaking.
+Funds for the PTA are provided through three-year financial gifts of a minimum of $10,000 per year from patrons who care deeply about the future of nonfiction filmmaking.
 Half of the funds are given directly to filmmakers, and half are used to support the programming activities of the festival.